Songs for You: Release and promotion

-Singles
+Singles and music videos

-The first single, "Die a Little Bit" featuring Ms Banks, was released as the lead single from Songs for You on October 24, 2019, with an accompanying music video directed by C Prinz.
+The first single, "Die a Little Bit" (featuring Ms Banks), was released as the lead single from Songs for You on October 24, 2019, with an accompanying music video directed by C Prinz.
 The second single, "Touch & Go" featuring 6lack, was released on November 7, 2019.
-"So Much Better" featuring G-Eazy was released as the third single on November 21, 2019, alongside its music video directed by Mynxii White.
-"Stormy Weather" was released as fourth single on December 27, 2019 with the release of an accompanied video.
-"Save Room for Us" was made the fifth and final single on February 14, 2020 with the release of an accompanying video, and an additional remix by Makj himself.
+The music video for "So Much Better" (featuring G-Eazy), which was directed by Mynxii White, premiered on November 21, 2019.
+The music video for "Stormy Weather", premiered on December 27, 2019.
+"Save Room for Us" was made the third and final single on February 14, 2020 with the release of an accompanying video, and an additional remix by Makj himself.
 An acoustic video for album track, "Remember When", was released on April 21, 2020.

 From June 26, 2020 to July 10, 2020, a remix of a song from the album would be released each Friday.
 "Hopscotch" with American R&B duo THEY., "Die a Little Bit" featuring Ms Banks, with producer Zhu and "Touch & Go" featuring 6lack, with producer TARRO were released respectively a week apart from each other.
 All remixes came with their own accompanied short visual.